Obstructions to combinatorial formulas for plethysm

-\begin{exm} The multiplicity of $\lambda=s(2k-1,1)$ inside $S^2(S^{sk})$ equals $0$ when $s$ is odd and $1$ when $s$ even.
-In particular it is equal to the number of integral points in the (zero-dimensional) polytope $\{s/2\}$.
-The multiplicity of $s(2k,k)$ inside $S^3(S^{sk})$ is equal to the number of integral points in the (one-dimensional) polytope $s[1/3,1/2]$ or $s[1/2,2/3]$. \end{exm}
+\begin{exm} The multiplicity of $\lambda=s\cdot(2k-1,1)$ inside $S^2(S^{sk})$ equals $0$ when $s$ is odd and $1$ when $s$ even.
+In particular, it is equal to the number of integral points in the (zero-dimensional) polytope $\{s/2\}$.
+The multiplicity of $s\cdot(2k,k)$ inside $S^3(S^{sk})$ is equal to the number of integral points in the (one-dimensional) polytope $s\cdot[1/3,1/2]$ or $s\cdot [1/2,2/3]$. \end{exm}

 Ketan Mulmuley posed several conjectures concerning the behavior of plethysm and Kronecker coefficients in relation to geometric complexity theory \cite{mulmuley2001geometric,mulmuleyGCT6long}. \begin{ques} Fix positive integers $k,d$, and $\lambda$ a partition of $kd$.
 Are the quasi-polynomials $s\mapsto m^{d,sk}_{s\lambda}$ and $s\mapsto m^{sd,k}_{s\lambda}$ Ehrhart functions of rational polytopes? \end{ques} The question about $m^{sd,k}_{s\lambda}$ comes directly from \cite[Hypothesis~1.6.4]{mulmuleyGCT6long}.
-Remark~\ref{r:ehrhart-proof} gives an easy negative answer for both functions.
+We give a negative answer for both functions in Remark~\ref{r:ehrhart-proof}.
 Our main goal, however, is a generalized version of these questions for which we need some additional terminology.
 Following \cite[Section~5.1]{mulmuleyGCT6short} we define a \emph{shifted} or \emph{inhomogeneous rational polytope} as a system of inequalities

 where $b,c$ are arbitrary rational vectors and $A$ is a rational matrix.
 Splitting the right hand side as $b + c$ is motivated by the definition of the dilations of $P$ as